 As a user experience designer, I bring many well-developed skills to the table.
-I have a unique combination of design, technology, communication and research skills.
-My background in research helps me in my quest for empathy and understanding of the users I am designing for.
-My background in computer science and technology allows me to have a perspective on interface design that is rarely seen.
-Like an architect that has built buildings, I understand the technology well and can therefore produce great looking, functioning and cost-effective designs.
+I have a unique combination of design, technology, communication and research skills that help me discover and solve problems.
+My background in research helps me in my quest for empathy and understanding of the users and environments I am designing for.
+My background in computer science and technology allows me to have a perspective on interface design and technology that is rarely seen.
+Like an architect that has physically built buildings, I understand the technology well and can therefore produce great looking, functioning and cost-effective designs.
 This combination also gives me the ability to create fully functional prototypes.
-My experience teaching university students has given me the communication skills to communicate my learning and design to stakeholders.
+My experience teaching university students has given me the communication skills to communicate my learnings and designs to stakeholders.

 Below you will find a highlight reel of the some of the more interesting projects I've worked on in the last 15 years as a researcher, developer and designer.